 - Hidden Speech Pictures: Print out pictures with the child’s speech sounds from one of the links below.
-If your child is a reader, you may choose to write the words on index cards instead.
+If you are a gamer and a reader, get all the info you need to play like a pro.
 While the child isn’t looking, hide the pictures/cards around your home.
 Then, tell the child how many pictures you hid, and have him search for them.
 Each time he finds a picture, have him say the name of the item in the picture 3-5 times.
 Continue until all pictures are found.

 - Mad Libs: For older students who understand the parts of speech that Mad Libs require, this can be a fun activity with a silly story at the end.
 Ask the student to think of words for the Mad Lib that contain their target speech sound.
 If the student is a strong reader, have him read the resulting story as well.